workframers/artemis/doc/06_the_local_store.md

 Artemis will call those functions with the right information at the right times.

+Check out the [API docs](./artemis.stores.protocols.html) for more on implement reading and writing.

 ## Mapgraph Store

 While you can build your own `GQLStore`, it can potentially be complicated to